Laughing Matters: Introducing Laughing-Face Generation using Diffusion Models: Related Work

 \textbf{Diffusion Models.} Introduced in \cite{sohl2015deep, song2019generative, ho2020denoising}, diffusion models have shown strong generative capabilities in point cloud generation~\cite{luo2021diffusion}, music synthesis~\cite{schneider2023mo, huang2023noise2music} and video generation~\cite{singer2022make, ho2022video, ho2022imagen}.
 Compared to GANs, diffusion models provide a more stable and robust training process, as well as improved mode coverage which makes the model less likely to overfit~\cite{xiao2021tackling}.
 Score-based diffusion models, presented in \cite{song2020score} and improved in \cite{karras2022elucidating, dhariwal2021diffusion}, extend the original diffusion models by generalizing the noise distribution through the use of stochastic differential equations (SDEs).
 They can effectively capture complex data distributions and generate high-quality samples, while still maintaining the advantages of the original diffusion models in terms of denoising and sampling efficiency.
 These advancements allow for a broader range of applications and adaptability to different domains.
+More recently, \cite{rombach2021highresolution} propose Latent Diffusion Models, managing to produce high-resolution images by transferring the training and inference processes to a compressed lower-dimension latent space for more efficient computing.
+However, we found that this approach failed to yield successful results in our case, likely due to the limited amount of data available.

 \textbf{Laughter in Human Communication.} Laughter generation has been explored across various modalities, including audio, text, and animation.
 In the audio domain, studies have primarily focused on synthesizing laughter sounds~\cite{urbain2013automatic, lasarcyk2007imitating, tits2020laughter} to extend the capabilities of text-to-speech systems.
 In the text domain, researchers have investigated methods for generating and recognizing laughter in textual conversations, such as identifying and generating laughter events in dialogues~\cite{bertero2016long}.
 For animation, Ding \etal.~\cite{ding2014laughter} developed a real-time laughter animation generator that takes input pseudo-phonemes of laughter and their duration times, synthesizes facial and body motions by learning the relationship between input signals and human motions, and employs a combination of contextual Gaussian Models and motion capture data.
 More recently, projects like ILHAIRE~\cite{dupont2016laughter} have showcased the importance of laughter synthesis and recognition in human-avatar interactions.
 Incorporating laughter in facial animation is crucial for developing more realistic and engaging virtual characters, ultimately enhancing the overall user experience.